vikashk1/node/doc/guides/writing-tests.md

 ],
 ```

-Note that the only sources that should be included in the cctest target are
+The only sources that should be included in the cctest target are
 actual test or helper source files.
 There might be a need to include specific
 object files that are compiled by the `node` target and this can be done by
 adding them to the `libraries` section in the cctest target.